PureVPN Review 2025: Is the Low Cost Worth It?

 A live chat with a PureVPN customer support representative.

-We also tested out the website's chat feature, which uses a chatbot.
+We also tested out the website's chat feature, which uses an AI chatbot.
 It asked a couple of quick questions and for an email address before giving the option to continue to use the chatbot or connect to a representative.
-I opted to try out the chatbot and was able to receive some helpful information on a hypothetical connection issue.
+We opted to try out the chatbot and were able to receive some helpful information on a hypothetical connection issue.

 A chat with PureVPN's chatbot.